CoenFE/A_Team_Project/README.md

 * Can investors rationalise continued investment in FB stock following the companies $230bn wipeout and biggest one day loss in history for a US company?
 * What is most desirable to Australian real estate investors?
-* Is cryptocurrency a desirable investment?
+* Is cryptocurrency a desirable investment in comparrison to its risk?
 * Quantitative analysis of each individual asset class?

 ### Real Estate